 How to Make an Origami Napkin Swan

-- Fold the napkin diagonally in half, bringing the bottom right corner up to the top left corner and crease well.
+Fold the napkin in half diagonally, bringing the bottom right corner up to the top left corner.
+Crease the fold well.

-- Next unfold the napkin back to the start.
+Next, unfold the napkin back to where you started.

-- Fold the top left and bottom right corners to either side of the crease you just made, leaving a gap.
-The lower left corner should be a sharp point.
+Fold the top left and bottom right corners to either side of the crease you just made, leaving a narrow gap.
+The bottom left corner should be a sharp point.

-- Fold the top left and lower right diagonal edges in again to the same place and crease well.
+Next, fold the top left and lower right diagonal edges in again to the same place, and crease them well.

-- Rotate the napkin and bring the bottom point up to the very top but do not press this crease.
+Rotate the napkin so the bottom left point is pointing toward you, and bring that point up to the very top point.
+But do not press this crease.

 Continue Folding the Napkin Swan